-Figure 9 shows the raw response distribution in the pooled G-SWA data.
+Figure 7 shows the raw response distribution in the pooled G-SWA data.

 This response distribution has two important features.
 First, it is highly dispersed.
 Since WFH levels were quite low before the pandemic - about 0.25 full days per week, according to the American Time Use Survey - wide dispersion in productivity surprises leads to persistently higher WFH levels.
-To see the logic, suppose for the moment that employer assessments of WFH productivity surprises align with employee assessments.
-Now consider the effects of dispersed WFH productivity surprises.
+To see the logic, suppose for the moment that employer assessments of WFH productivity surprises align with employee assessments, and consider the effects of dispersed WFH productivity surprises.
+For ease of exposition, assume for now that the willingness to pay to WFH is zero.
 In jobs and tasks perceived before the pandemic to be marginally less productive when performed remotely, positive WFH productivity surprises trigger a lasting shift to WFH mode.
 In contrast, zero and negative WFH productivity surprises lead to no re-optimization in jobs and tasks that were already perceived to be less productive in remote mode.
 Thus, given the low WFH levels that prevailed before the pandemic, widely dispersed WFH productivity surprises drive a lasting shift to WFH.
 This statement holds even when pre-pandemic expectations about WFH productivity are correct on average.

-Second, Figure 9 says that pre-pandemic WFH expectations were overly negative for most workers before the pandemic.
+Second, Figure 7 says that pre-pandemic WFH expectations were overly negative for most workers before the pandemic.
 That is, pandemic-induced experimentation caused most workers to upwardly revise their self-assessed WFH productivity.
-Figure 10 shows that the conditional mean WFH productivity surprise is positive in all 27 countries - ranging up to 8 percent or more in Brazil, India, Italy, Spain, Sweden, Turkey, and the United States.
+Figure A.4 shows that the conditional mean WFH productivity surprise is positive in all 27 countries - ranging up to 8 percent or more in Brazil, India, Italy, Spain, Sweden, Turkey, and the United States.
 Supposing again that employer and worker assessments are aligned, these revisions in average perceived WFH productivity drive a re-optimization of working arrangements in jobs and tasks on the margin, contributing to a lasting increase in WFH levels.
-Unlike the "dispersion-of-surprises" effect described in the preceding paragraph, this "average-surprise" effect does not rest on low WFH levels before the pandemic.18
+Unlike the "dispersion-of-surprises" effect described in the preceding paragraph, this "average-surprise" effect does not rest on low WFH levels before the pandemic.19